MLjungg/coreNLP-Swedish/src/README.md

-# GDPR annotator
+# coreNLP annotation pipeline + custom annotators

-This directory contains all code to get the GDPR annotator up an running.
-This is a POC of how custom annotators can be created and used together with other annotators.
+This is a POC of how to set up the coreNLP annotation pipeline.
+It will load all the annotators found in the root directory, and the custom GDPR and Lemma annotator found in the subdirectory customAnnotators in this folder.